RaivoRipuli/lastwarVP/README.md

 4) Run the AutoHotkey script (_autoVP.ahk_)
 6) It will start automatically after two seconds
 7) You can terminate it by holding "q"
+8) The file "list.txt" can be used to allow or block entities based on the settings

 ## Automatic game restart